Cassava Flour Information is my way of trying to help answer your questions about it, how to use it, and why I use it.

 Where does Cassava Come from?

 Cassava is a food staple in South America, Africa, and Asia.
-Believe it or not but it ranks as the 6th worldwide food crop.
-Apparently, Cassava made its way to Africa and Asia through South America.
+Believe it or not it ranks as the 6th worldwide food crop.
+Cassava made its way to Africa and Asia through South America.
 According to research done by the University of Colorado at Boulder found that cassava was used by the ancient Mayan culture.
 (1)

 Are Cassava and Tapioca the same flour by a different name?